-Rolling Stock Vehicle Status Date Awarded No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) N/A N/A N/A Major Issues Date Identified Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quar terly Meeting Next Monthly Meeting is on March 18, 2025.
+Rolling Stock Vehicle Status Date e Awarded No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) N/A N/A N/A Major Issues Date Identified Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quarterly Meeting (if known): Next Monthly Meeting is on April 16, 2025.

-As of February 28, 2025.
-Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment, including the reconciled project schedule, completed in August 2023.
-Current Cost Forecast includes financing costs.
+^{}As of March 31, 2025.
+Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment, completed in August 2023, including the reconciled project schedule.
+The Current Cost Forecast includes financing costs.

-The "Target Revenue Service Date" has been updated based on the revised project Master Schedule that reflects the new target date of July 2027 for the FFGA award.
+^{}The "Target Revenue Service Date" has been updated based on the revised project Master Schedule that reflects the new target date of July 2027 for the FFGA award.
 With regard to schedule contingency, please refer to Section 2.14, Schedule, for further discussion.

-Project scope includes the cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the level-boarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement (2023) and for the cost of the existing Salesforce Transit Center train box completed under the Transbay DTX Phase 1 Program.
+^{}Project scope includes the cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the level-boarding door modifications to 23 new EMU revenue vehicles from Caltrain under their current procurement (2023) and for the cost of the existing Salesforce Transit Center train box that was completed in 2018 under the Transbay DTX Phase 1 Program.
 Refer to report Section 2.12, Vehicle Technology and Procurement, and to Section 2.13, Project Cost, for details.